 Frequently, we’re asked: " What bedding is made in the USA?"
 The answer is tricky, because most fabrics are not woven in the US.
 Just like buying a car, your pillows and comforters typically contain a collaboration of 'parts' from across the globe.
 The elements all come together: the origin of the yarn material, the fabric finishing, and the filling components.
-Let’s talk about the international effort that results in a finished piece of filled down bedding.
+Let’s talk about the international effort that results in finished down pillows and down comforters.

 It’s all about the Yarn